What is an Odds Ratio?

 By plugging these numbers into the odds ratio formula, we can calculate the odds ratio to assess the relationship between visiting a petting zoo and becoming infected by E. coli.
 In case-control studies, all infected cases go in the numerator while the uninfected controls go in the denominator.
 The next section explains why.

 The interpretation of the odds ratio is that those who became infected with E. coli (cases) were 7.7 times more likely to have visited the petting zoo than those without symptoms (controls).
 That’s a big red flag for the petting zoo being the E. coli source!

 For interpreting the odds ratio, the value of 0.1 indicates that those who became infected with E. coli were only one-tenth as likely to be aware of the disease risk from contacting livestock as those who were not infected.
 Knowledge is power!
 Presumably, those who were aware of the risk took precautions!

 Related post: Case-Control Studies

 You might have noticed differences between the treatment and control group experiment and the case-control study’s OR arrangements.
 Different types of studies require specific types of ORs.

 For the experiment, we put the treatment group in the numerator and the control group in the denominator of the odds ratio formula.
 Both odds in the ratio relate to infections and divide the number of infections by the number of uninfected.
-This arrangement allows you to calculate the odds ratio of disease in the treatment group compare to the control group.
+This arrangement allows you to calculate the odds ratio of disease in the treatment group compared to the control group.

 However, in case-control studies, you put only the cases (sick) in the numerator and the controls (healthy) in the denominator of the odds ratio formula.
 Both odds in the ratio relate to exposure rather than illness.
 To calculate the odds ratio, you take the number of exposures and divide it by the non-exposures for both the case and control groups.
 Case-control studies use this arrangement because they start with the disease outcome as the basis for sample selection, and then the researchers need to identify risk factors.

 Odds Ratios for Continuous Variables